project-ida/notes/Dicke model.md

 The TLS has just 2 states denoted by  $|\pm\rangle$ but the quantised field has infinitely many states denoted by the number of quanta $|n\rangle$.
 The combined state of the system can therefore be represented by $|n, \pm\rangle$.
 Each quantum state can be conceptually thought of as a pendulum whose frequency is related to the energy of the state (see e.g. [Briggs et.al](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.85.052111)).

-The strength of the interaction between the TLS and the field is not only determined by the constants $U$ but also how many field quanta $n$ we have.
+The strength of the interaction between the TLS and the field is not only determined by the constant $U$ but also how many field quanta $n$ we have.
 This is because of how the field operators work:

 $$
 a^{\dagger} |n,\pm\rangle = \sqrt{n+1}|n+1,\pm\rangle
 \label{eq:fieldcreate}